 The cost of recharging your home air conditioner depends on the cause of the leak.
-Usually, buying Freon for an A/C and having a professional refill your refrigerant system will cost about $100 to $150.
+Similary, the costs of buying Freon for an A/C and having a professional refill will depend on your service provider.

 If you need an A/C recharge, there’s a chance your unit also needs work to repair the cause of refrigerant leak, which can mean an added expense.
 Your American Home Shield® Home Warranty may help offset the cost of these repairs.

 Should you repair your A/C unit or replace it altogether?
 A unit that is 15 or 20 years old and leaking refrigerant may need to be replaced because, even if it is repaired, it is reaching the end of its lifespan, and something else will most likely go wrong with it soon.
 If your unit was newer, but the leak is the result of poor manufacturing, replacement may also be a good option.
 For most newer units, however, repair may be a good option.
 Whether or not you replace or repair your unit will depend on what parts need to be replaced, the size of the refrigerant leak, and the labor involved.